roth-hex-lab/roth-hex-lab.github.io/content/authors/luisa/_index.md

 Luisa is a PhD candidate at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab of TU Munich.
 During her PhD, she focuses on infection prediction and decision support in acute care and investigates how new AI-driven human-computer interaction interfaces can be embedded into clinical routines.
 She received her bachelor's and master's degrees in medical engineering from FAU Erlangen-Nürnberg.

-Luisa is supported by a scholarship from Siemens Healthineers and the Digital Health Innovation Platform (d.hip).
+Luisa was supported by a scholarship from Siemens Healthineers and the Digital Health Innovation Platform (d.hip).
+From 2021-2023.
 Thank you!

 {{< figure src="scholarship.png" >}}